WebOfTrustInfo/rwot11-the-hague/draft-documents/data-exchange-agreements-with-oca.md

   <tr>
    <td><code> - third_party_disclosure</code>
    </td>
-   <td>This is a boolean value to indicate that the DA is used for third party data disclosures.
+   <td>A boolean value to indicate that the DA is used for third party data disclosures.
 This indicates that some data disclosures will happen and is used to release personal data to DUS based on an agreement
    </td>
   </tr>
   <tr>
    <td><code>purpose</code>
    </td>
-   <td>Describes the purpose for which a data controller (DSor DUS) uses personal data.
-This is the purpose for which the data agreement is being formulated.[values based on W3C DPV Purposes]
+   <td>The purpose for which a data controller (DSor DUS) uses personal data.
+This is the purpose for which the data agreement is being formulated. [values based on W3C DPV Purposes]
    </td>
   </tr>
   <tr>
    <td><code>purpose_description</code>
    </td>
-   <td>Provides a description of the purpose for which the personal data is used
+   <td>A description of the purpose for which the personal data is used
    </td>
   </tr>
   <tr>
    <td><code>lawful_basis</code>
    </td>
-   <td>Indicates the lawful basis for processing personal information.
+   <td>The lawful basis for processing personal information.
 This can be based on consent, legal obligation, contract, vital interest, public task or legitimate_interest. [values based on W3C DPV legal basis]
    </td>
   </tr>
   <tr>